Funding the Three

 • Home sale can boost capital.

-• Capital preservation is important in ensuring your savings are there to produce you an income as long as you need it.
+• Capital preservation is important in ensuring your savings are there to produce an income as long as you need it.

 Finding income and capital growth